Free health insurance and medical care programs Virginia.

-Government run programs and non-profit organizations may be able to step in and help residents with accessing medications, medical care, and other needs.
+If you meet low income guidelines and do not have adequate health insurance coverage, then the state may be able to offer some solutions.
+Government run programs and non-profit organizations will help residents with accessing medications, medical care, health care equipment, and other needs.
 Assistance will only be offered if the applicant meets qualifications.
 This can vary by each program, but it can include low income standards and a lack of access to other private health insurance plans.

-Family Access to Medical Insurance Security will provide affordable health insurance for children in low income and working poor families.
+Family Access to Medical Insurance Security, or FAMIS in Virginia,will provide affordable or free health insurance for children, teens and newborns in low income and working poor families.
 The applicant can’t qualify for any public aid, specifically Medicaid, and they can’t afford to pay for any private health insurance on their own.
-The Virginia program, known as FAMIS, can pay for prescription medicine, doctor and hospital visits, well baby checkups, vaccinations, tests and x-rays, dental and vision service, emergency care, and mental health.
-866-873-2647
+This is the state’s version of CHIP, the federal government insurance program.

 Among other services, it will provide for a free clinic visit and various testing.
-If diagnosed with cancer by this program, you may be eligible for enrollment in a Medicaid treatment program, BCCPTA.
+If diagnosed with cancer by this program, you may be eligible for enrollment in a Cardinal Care / Medicaid treatment program, BCCPTA.
 Applicants also need to either lack insurance, or their plan does not cover the treatment.
-866-395-4968
+Call 866-395-4968

 Chlamydia Prevention Program will coordinate the screening and testing for Chlamydia and other sexually transmitted diseases.
 Phone number is 800-533-4148

-Free medicine may be available as part of Rx Partnership.
+Free medicine and prescription drugs may be available as part of Rx Partnership.
 This is offered for the uninsured in Virginia.
-The non-profit works with clinics across the state in an effort to provide free prescription medications for the low income and people who do not have insurance.
-The organization will establish affiliations and partnerships with pharmaceutical companies in order to provide free prescription medications for the uninsured.
-Call 866-262-5510 for information.
+The non-profit works with clinics and stores, such as WalMart, Publix, Kroger and others across the state in an effort to provide free or cheap prescription medications for the low income, the unemployed in VA and people who do not have insurance.
+Locate store pharmacy discount drug cards.

 Free or low cost vaccines for children is available from VFC.
 All of the medications are provided to State of Virginia as well as local health clinics and agencies.
 These locations will then distribute them to physicians/health clinics in Virginia that have signed up for the program.
 Immunization can help prevent diseases of mumps pertussis, hepatitis, flu, measles, polio, and much more.
-800-568-1929
+Phone - 800-568-1929

 WISEWOMAN is offered for low income women, and it can help them both detect and get treatment for diseases such as cardiovascular.
 In addition to being low income, the applicant also can’t have insurance that will provide this service.
 Oftentimes WISEWOMAN will provide referrals to other hospital and specialists.
 Call 804-864-7877 for more details.

 Virginia Bleeding Disorders Program will offer care and treatment of persons with hemophilia and other similar or related bleeding disorders.
 The program will pay for the comprehensive treatment and clinic services, physical therapy, hospitalization for severe episodes, and lab tests.
 Several facilities offer the service, and income guidelines are in place.
-866-228-2516.
+Phone - 866-228-2516.

-Medicaid is paid for by the state of Virginia with block grants coming from the federal government.
+Cardinal Care (formerly Medicaid) is a free government funded health insurance programs for the low-income and people in poverty.
+The service paid for by the state of Virginia with block grants coming from the federal government.
 Assistance is available for paying medical bills, and it is available for the working poor, low income, and others with special needs.
 Some of the other people covered can include pregnant women and the disabled.